joshuadavidthomas/docs2markdown/README.md

 #### `convert_directory`

 The `convert_directory` function recursively finds all HTML files in a directory and converts them to Markdown.
-It yields `(input_file, result)` tuples as it processes files, making it easy to track progress, handle errors, and provide feedback during long-running conversions.
+It yields `(input_file, result)` tuples as it processes files.
 The function preserves the directory structure - if you have `docs/api/functions.html`, it will be written to `output/api/functions.md`.

 **`convert_directory(input_dir: Path, output_dir: Path, doc_type: DocType = DocType.DEFAULT, format: Format = Format.GHFM) -> Generator[tuple[Path, Path | Exception], None, None]`**

 Parameters:
-- `input_dir`: Directory containing HTML files to convert
+- `input_dir`: Directory with HTML files to convert
 - `output_dir`: Directory where Markdown files will be written
 - `doc_type`: Documentation type for preprocessing (default: `DocType.DEFAULT`)
 - `format`: Output format (default: `Format.GHFM`)